JessieH521/SQL-Jie-Hou-DE24/README.md

-# SQL course using duckdb
+# SQL course using duckdb Jie